mui/material-ui/docs/src/pages/components/transitions/transitions.md

 ## Collapse

 Expand vertically from the top of the child element.
-The `collapsedHeight` property can be used to set the minimum height when not expanded.
+The `collapsedSize` property can be used to set the minimum height when not expanded.

 {{"demo": "pages/components/transitions/SimpleCollapse.js", "bg": true}}